TencentARC/MotionCtrl/doc/showcase_svd.md

-# Quick Start
+# Showcase of MotionCtrl+SVD

-Here is some examples for quick start, which might be helpful for controling the motion on demo.
+Here are some examples for MotionCtrl+SVD.

+We provide detailed configuration of each example, which might be helpful for reproducing the motion control shown in the example.

 ## EX.1